sheshap/sheshap.github.io/index.md

 Master of Science in Computer Science.
 May 2018<br>
 Syracuse University, Syracuse, New York, USA.<br>

-Master of Technology in Computer Science and Engineering.
-August 2012<br>
-R.V.
-College of Engineering, Bengaluru (India).<br>

-Bachelor of Engineering in Computer Science and Engineering.
-June 2009<br>
-M.S.Ramaiah Institute of Technology, Bengaluru (India).<br>

 ## Professional Experience
 **University of Delaware** <br>
 Instructor: Summer 2020<br>